-The school will make every effort to minimise the risk of child on child abuse by teaching pupils, in an age appropriate way about:
+The school will make every effort to minimise the risk of child-on-child abuse by teaching pupils, in an age appropriate way about:

 - how to recognise, understand and build healthy relationships; self-respect and respect for others; commitment;

 - tolerance;

 - boundaries;

-- consent;
+- · consent:

 - how to manage conflict; and

 - how to recognise unhealthy relationships.

-School minimises risk and raises awareness amongst pupils through Relationships Education, Relationships and Sex Education or Personal Social Health Education.
-Also through use of materials in:
+Insert school's arrangements for minimising risk and raising awareness amongst pupils through Relationships Education, Relationships and Sex Education or Personal Social Health Education

+E.g. through use of materials in, see: